Counseling, Depression and Psychological Support

 Many mild depressive and anxiety conditions are routinely recertified with standard medical certificates after they are controlled and off medication.
 Conditions listed in FAR 67.
 107, 67.207 and 67.307 result in a mandatory denial and require the Special Issuance (SI) provisions of FAR 67.401 for reinstatement of medical privileges.
 This process requires extensive review and possible forwarding to an FAA psychiatric consultant prior to authorizing a medical certificate.

 Though not specifically listed in FAR Part 67, depressive disorders requiring the use of medication are disqualified under current FAA policy under section (c) of the above regulations.
 Special Issuance consideration may require a complete evaluation and documentation as noted in the FAA Specifications for Psychiatric and Psychological Evaluation found in our Medical Certification forms section.
+For some very limited circumstances, and airman who has not needed medications for over two years may be considered for certification by the AME.

 Medications